xianbangchen/xianbangchen.github.io/_research/Project_02_CPO.md

 tags: [Predict Then Optimize, Unit Commitment, Prescriptive Analytics, Value-Oriented Prediction, Bi-Level Mixed-Integer Programming]
 ---

-The first project in my Ph.D. career.
+This is the first project in my Ph.D. career.
 It is to sell a *closed-loop predict-then-optimize (CPO)* idea.
 Power system operations generally follow an *open-loop predict-then-optimize (OPO)* process:
 1. **Predict** uncertainties, e.g., wind power, as accurately as possible.
 2. **Optimize** the operation plan, e.g., unit commitment, using the predictions.